pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/sampler-stats.myst.md

     idata = pm.sample(2000, tune=1000, init=None, step=step, chains=4)
 ```

-- `Note`: NUTS provides the following statistics (these are internal statistics that the sampler uses, you don't need to do anything with them when using PyMC, to learn more about them, [`pymc.NUTS`](https://www.pymc.io/projects/docs/en/latest/api/generated/pymc.NUTS.html#pymc.NUTS).
+- `Note`: NUTS provides the following statistics (these are internal statistics that the sampler uses, you don't need to do anything with them when using PyMC, to learn more about them, {class}`pymc.NUTS`.

 ```{code-cell} ipython3
 idata.sample_stats